 Medium roast coffee is a light brown color and rarely has an oily surface.
 It has a medium body and acidity.
 Roasting to this level allows to preserves many of the unique flavors.
 Medium roast coffee are known to be balanced and well rounded.
 Typically, you will notice heavy fruit notes.
 (400-430 F)

 Dark roast coffee is a dark brown color and often has an oily surface.
 Dark roast has low acidity, heavier body and tends to bring out deeper darker flavors.
-This is the roast that will bring out the chocolatey, nutty and caramel flavors.
+This is the roast that will bring out the chocolaty, nutty and caramel flavors.
 (430-450F)